 Ibogaine Treatment

-This article is directed to help give guidance to those who are seeking ibogaine treatment for either an addiction/detox or spiritual growth therapy.
 I decided to write this article after seeing many posts on Facebook regarding ibogaine providers, what providers say they can treat, ibogaine treatment prices and reputations of providers.
-While this isn’t a thoroughly research article with tons of sources, I am writing this from an honest providers point of view in hopes that it can help someone seeking ibogaine treatment to get compassionate care without being ripped off.
+I am writing this from an honest point of view in hopes that it can help someone seeking ibogaine treatment to get compassionate care without being ripped off.
 It can be really difficult to weed through the thousands of posts and information online to get a clear understanding of what is really important when researching ibogaine therapy and which provider to choose.

-It is a very unfortunately reality that many providers, clinics, or specific individuals in the ibogaine world have really bad reputations and track records for patient treatment and proper medical care, but this is often swept under the rug or covered up by name changes and other deceiving business practices.
+It is a very unfortunate reality that many providers, clinics, or specific individuals in the ibogaine world have terrible reputations and track records for patient treatment and proper medical care, but this is often swept under the rug or covered up by name changes and other deceiving business practices.
 Ibogaine treatment is very serious, and carries with it real physical dangers and anyone interested in using ibogaine therapy as a means of healing should thoroughly research all their options.
 Ask questions!
 All providers should have the time to genuinely answer – with patience and respect - each and every question/concern you have regarding their history or protocol.
 There are always redflags to look for, and in this article I will discuss a few of them.

 PRICES –

 Ibogaine treatment prices should run anywhere between $3000- $4500 for 7 days.
 There are a lot of people that complain about the price of ibogaine treatment, claiming that no drug addict could ever afford such a pricey program but there are valid reasons for why treatment runs at a higher price than other entheogens like Ayahausca and San Pedro.
 For one, there is the whole medical aspect of treatment – which is extremely important and should never be minimized.
 Providers have to pay for doctors/nurses, medical equipment and emergency medications, maintenance medications for opiate detoxes, and the ibogaine itself - none of which are cheap.
-Combine all that with comfortable accommodations (which at the price range mentioned, should include some comfort amenities i.e. massage, pool, hot tub, how water, wifi, private rooms, additional therapies etc…) and you already have a high priced ticket.
+Combine all that with comfortable accommodations (which at the price range mentioned, should include some comfort amenities i.e. massage, pool, hot water, wifi, private rooms, additional therapies etc…) and you already have a high-priced ticket.
 Factor in food, paying staff, bills etc…and you start to get the picture. $3000- $4500 is a fair and reasonable price for ibogaine therapy.
 Once you start getting into prices over $5,500 – that’s when your red flags should be going off.
 There is no reason ibogaine treatment should ever cost over $5,500 – unless it is some crazy fancy luxury resort style facility, and even then, to call most the facilities offering treatment in the appropriate price range ‘nice’ would be a drastic understatement.
 So if a facility is quoting you anything over $5,500 for 7 days – start asking questions.
 Why the difference in price?
 What makes their facility more expensive than most others?
 Chances are they won’t have a reasonable explanation for the increased price.
 If they claim it has anything to do with their history as a reputable clinic – huge red flag.
 If any provider charges more because they pride themselves of the level of care they provide, that is a distinct contradiction – if you care about the work you do and are in the business to help people you don’t raise your price because you have achieved a reputation for exactly that – you raise it because you are in the business of making money.

 SUBOXONE/ METHADONE -

 This is the one that bothers me the most.
-Any provider that claims they can successfully detox you directly off Methadone or Suboxone without a sufficient amount of time on a short-acting opiate fist is flat out lying.
-For an ibogaine detox to be successful, you MUST have Methadone and Suboxone out of your system for a certain amount of time which ranges depending on the dose and duration of use –but generally 30 days is sufficient.
-These days there are more and more addicts on maintenance medications like Methaonde/Suboxone which are dramatically more difficult to get off of than heroin or other short-acting opiates.
-The problem with Suboxone/ Methaodone is that they are both long-acting, so they stack in your system and stick around in your brain.
+Any provider that claims they can successfully detox you directly off Methadone or Suboxone without a sufficient amount of time on a short-acting opiate fist is flat-out lying.
+For an ibogaine detox to be successful, you MUST have Methadone and Suboxone out of your system for a certain amount of time which ranges depending on the dose and duration of use –but generally, 30 days is sufficient.
+These days there are more and more addicts on maintenance medications like Methadone/Suboxone which are dramatically more difficult to get off of than heroin or other short-acting opiates.
+The problem with Suboxone/Methadone is that they are both long-acting, so they stack in your system and stick around in your brain.
 While this is what makes it possible to take them only once a day without going into withdrawal, which any heroin user knows would be impossible with short-acting opiates, it is also what makes using ibogaine as a detox method impossible.
 I am not a scientist or researcher but I know what I have seen as a provider and I know what my partner experienced after using ibogaine to detox from Suboxone directly - and that is if you use ibogaine to detox from Methadone or Suboxone directly, your withdrawal will return.
-You might feel great immediately following treatment, or even a few days after, but eventually when the ibogaine comes out of your system, the lingering long-acting opiates will still be there and you will start to feel withdrawal.
+You might feel great immediately following treatment, or even a few days after, but eventually, when the ibogaine comes out of your system, the lingering long-acting opiates will still be there and you will start to feel withdrawal.
 The severity of this withdrawal will vary from individual to individual.
 I’m not saying there has never been anyone who detoxed with ibogaine directly from Methadone or Suboxone successfully – what I am saying is that it is very very unlikely you will.
 As mentioned above, ibogaine therapy is not cheap and if you are going to invest a few thousand dollars into your healing and recovery you should give yourself the BEST CHANCE you have to stay clean.
-That means switching from Methadone/Suboxone to a short acting opiate (Morephine/ Oxycodone) first.
+That means switching from Methadone/Suboxone to a short acting opiate (Morphine/ Oxycodone) first.
 Additionally, there is some evidence that detoxing directly from Methadone or Suboxone can extend the QTC wave (the time your heart is at rest between beats) which when combined with ibogaine, could cause dangerous complications.
 So if you call any provider and they are willing to take you immediately for a detox from Methadone or Suboxone – huge red flag.
 Again, while it may not be impossible, it is highly highly unlikely that the treatment will be successful.
 Any knowledgeable provider understands this, and if they are willing to take you, especially for a 7 day detox (longer programs typically have the higher success rates), chances are they just want your money.

 MEDICAL TESTS/ LABS/ EQUIPMENT

 Ibogaine treatment comes with physical risk – including death.
 This is why it is so important that whichever provider you choose follows proper medical protocols including requiring certain medical tests/labs be completed prior to acceptance for treatment.
 If any facility is willing to treat you without having done any medical tests/labs - DO NOT GO THERE!
 If a facility is willing to accept a reservation for treatment and says the labs will be performed upon your arrival – red flag.
 If you book your ticket, fly somewhere and are denied treatment because of results from labs performed when you arrived, you are out the money for the plane ticket and are responsible for covering your return airfare.
 That can be expensive and avoided easily by having the tests done previously.
 All medical tests/labs should be done at home, copies should be forwarded to whichever facility you are considering and their medical staff should approve them before you send a deposit and before you book a ticket.
 All providers should require a minimum of and EKG, a CMP and a liver panel.
 Ibogaine affects the heart, usually slowing the heart rate and may extend the resting time between beats.
 An EKG (electrocardiogram) will show the medical staff of any irregular heart behavior that could rule you out as a safe candidate for treatment.
 A CMP (complete metabolic panel) and liver panel will also show whether your system is in proper balance and functioning in a way that is compatible with ibogaine treatment.
 If these labs are not required by any provider, do not go there, your safety and your life are at risk.
 All providers should also be equipped with emergency medical equipment and medications should any situation arise.
-Minimally they should have an on-site defibrillator, oxygen, ativan, atropine and epinephrine.
-Ativan is uses in the event of a seizure, atropine is uses to raise the heart rate if it gets dangerously low and epinephrine for any allergic reactions.
+Minimally they should have an on-site defibrillator, oxygen, ativan, atropine, and epinephrine.
+Ativan is used in the event of a seizure, atropine is used to raise the heart rate if it gets dangerously low, and epinephrine for any allergic reactions.
 Monitoring with a pulse oximeter should be performed every 20-30 minutes.
 Ask the facilities you are considering about their emergency procedures.

 PROVIDER'S HISTORY